cvaranko/data_333/README.md

 # DATA_333
-These files contain my assignments from my DATA 333 class at Bellevue College using Python.
+These files contain my assignments from my Applied Programming Concepts class at Bellevue College using Python.
 (Jupyter Notebook)